esteban-w/m2-custom-demo/README.md

 * `app/design/frontend/EW/`.
 * `app/code/EW/`.

-After copying those files:
-1. First, with your local Magento installation running, refresh the storefront homepage and login into your admin area, that allows the themes included to get automatically registered and added to the database.
-2. Then, run `bin/magento setup:upgrade` so the new included module gets registered and all its setup patches with automated processes and configurations are performed.
+After copying all files, with your local Magento installation running, cd into your Magento's root directory and run `bin/magento setup:upgrade` so the new included module gets registered and all its setup patches with automated processes and configurations are performed.

 After taking those steps you should find on your local Magento installation: